-Credit for passing passed/not passed courses counts toward graduation, but passed/not passed grades are disregarded in computing the grade point average.
+Credit for passing passed/not passed courses counts toward graduation, but passed/not passed grades are disregarded in computing a student's GPA.

 Students on academic probation (below a C average, either overall or for the previous semester) are not allowed to take courses on a passed/not passed basis with the exception of recreational physical education courses and courses offered only on a passed/not passed basis.